-- a few pinches of pink himalayan or sea salt
+- a few pinches of pink himalayan or sea salt- optional

 - Soak your dates first in warm water for at least 15 minutes.
 It makes it easier to blend them.
 I have a high speed blender now, but if you don't, blend them first, remove from the blender and then do Step 2 below.
 The reason for this is you may get big pieces of dates in the ice cream.

 - This is the same process as with my other ice creams.
-Blend the frozen banana on it’s own first.
-How long this takes depends on your blender, a Vitamix does this easily.
-In mine, I need to stop a lot and push down the banana as I go, repeatedly, until it is well combined and nice and creamy.
+Blend the frozen banana on it's own first.
+How long this takes depends on your blender, a high speed blender does this easily with a tamper tool.

 - Add all other ingredients, including the premixed dates and blend until very well combined.
 If you blend this too long, the ice cream will start to liquify a bit too much from the heat of the blades.
 A lot of people put the base of their blender in the freezer before making ice cream or even pestos, so the heat doesn't affect the result.